Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 (:file:`nohup.out`).
 See if you can understand the error and guess the likely problem (new program versions, badly formatted input, ...).
-If you are able to fix the error, remove the output files of the step in which the error occured and restart the pipeline.
+If you are able to fix the error, remove the output files of the step in which the error occurred and restart the pipeline.
 Processing should resume at the appropriate point.

 .. note::

    Look out for upstream errors.
-For example, the pipeline might build a geneset filtering by a certain set of contigs.
-If the contig names do not match, the geneset will be empty, but the geneset building step might conclude successfully.
-However, you might get an error in any of the downstream steps complaining that the gene set is empty.
-To fix this, fix the error and delete the files created by the geneset building step and not just the step that threw the error.
+For example, you may find that if the pipeline errors and stops, iut may create the file and when the pipeline is started again, it will move to the next function, despite the previous file being empty.
+To fix this, delete the files created by the last task ran before restarting the pipeline.

 Common errors
 -------------